Dylan Marlowe: Commercial breakthrough (2022–present)

 Following several self-released songs, a growing social media presence, and scoring his first number one hit as a songwriter with Jon Pardi's "Last Night Lonely", it was announced in January 2023, that Marlowe had signed a recording contract with Sony Music Nashville.
 His debut EP with the label, Dirt Road When I Die, was released on July 7, 2023.
 Marlowe's debut single to country radio, "Boys Back Home" (a duet with Dylan Scott), was released on December 4, 2023.
 Originally recorded in 2021, its release was delayed due to Scott's Livin' My Best Life, and Marlowe had to later re-record his vocals when the label decided to issue it as his debut single instead of "Record High".
 Marlowe's debut studio album, Mid-Twenties Crisis, was released on September 27, 2024.

 Personal life

 Marlowe resides in Nashville, Tennessee.
-He married his longtime girlfriend, Natalie Barber—a realtor from Brandon, South Dakota—on May 19, 2023, in Nashville.
+He married his longtime girlfriend, Natalie Barber—a realtor from Statesboro, GA—on May 19, 2023, in Nashville.
 He loves the outdoors and spends his free time fishing and hunting.
 He even brings chickens with him on tour.